 Social Justice and the Balance of Power

-The purpose of social justice, therefore, could be seen as the maintenance of the balance of power across the different social classes.
+The purpose of social justice, therefore, could be seen as the maintenance and restoration of the balance of power across the different social groups.
 Those advocating for social justice are basically saying that one’s race, sex, gender identity, gender expression, and sexual orientation, should not become a detriment to their position in society.

 Social Justice and the Law

 What do we think of the Indiana religious freedom law?
 Clearly, we want to retain the right of people to freely act (including to discriminate) to the maximum extent possible before it begins to affect the power position of others in society.
 This is where we get to sophisticated moral questions that I feel should be discussed more often: Will permitting a caterer to refuse service to same-sex weddings harm the power position same-sex couples?
 (It’s not obvious, though it requires more thought.)
 Will permitting a restaurant owner from denying entry to same-sex couples from their semi-public space harm their power position?
 (Likely.)
 Will permitting an employer from hiring LGBT persons harm their position?
 (Absolutely.)

 Similar things could be said about reproductive rights.
 Women living in areas where the law does not guarantee access to contraceptives are on the fast path to losing power: health issues, unwanted pregnancies, limited livelihood prospects as a result of both, etc.

 Social Justice and Personal Ethics

 In addition to things that some believe should be guaranteed by the government, individuals believing in social justice issues also act as individuals.
 Discussions on privilege and rape culture and important examples of contributions in this area.
 Such discussions are widening perspectives and changing perceptions.